Analyzing and Mitigating the Impacts of GMD and EMP Events on the Electrical Grid with PowerModelsGMD.jl: Problem Formulations

 The time constants of the hot-spot temperature rise over the top-oil temperature are typically negligible compared to the top-oil temperature dynamics.
-The hot-spot temperature rise is linear with respect to the effective GIC ($R_e = 0.63\enskip [\degree\mathrm{C}/A]$):
+The absolute value of the transformer hot-spot is \\ for $ \forall e \in E^\Delta \cup E^y \cup E^\infty, t \in T $